cmtchssn/Dissertation/README.md

 So everytime I press the button, the land generates.
 But it isn't actually lerping like I want.
 It just sort of jumps to the next value.
 I want slow gradual change.
 Maybe multiplying Time.deltatime by a very small number is the way to go...That did nothing.
 I need the map to update at every point of interpolation and can't figure out how yet.

+### Day 063
+Experiment with lerping.

+I got something working.
+While a keyboard button is held down, it will lerp.
+When the button is let up, the currentvalues are set to the new values.
+Anyway that works.
+I tried to apply it to the Vive Grip, but it doesn't lerp, so I've got to crack that one.

+### Day 064
+I need to fix what values equal what in the lerp function.
+Then I need to get the lerp to happen with VR control button down.

+I've got it working quite well now.
+The seed was being randomized, which I changed, and now there is an even flow between terrain changes.
+I also added a state that says the terrain is looping to prevent starting a new terrain change during a current one.
+I also made it work on a button press and a randomized lerp time.
+It should be much easier to call from a VR controller at this point.

 ---

 ### Jesse Meeting 001